Locations:

 Diagnosis and Tests

-How is thumb arthritis diagnosed?
+How doctors diagnose thumb arthritis

-• You experience a “gritty” feeling.
+• You experience a “gritty” feeling

-• They hear a grinding sound (crepitus).
+• They hear a grinding noise (crepitus)

 Your provider may also request an X-ray to confirm the diagnosis.